-Spider-Man: Far From Home -- our biggest WTF questions
+Spider-Man: Far From Home -- Our biggest WTF questions

 As my colleague Sean Keane notes, it's a stark contrast (pun intended) from when Robert Downey Jr.'s Tony Stark declared, "I am Iron Man" in the original MCU film.
 That move catapulted him into further fame as a superhero.

 Peter's turn will likely see him become a fugitive, and it'll be interesting to see how Marvel and Sony address this.
-Will other Phase Four films reference a wanted Spider-Man?
+Having his identity reveal hasn't fared well for Parker in the comics.
+Will other Phase 4 films reference a wanted Spider-Man?
 Or does Peter stay out of the MCU until the next Spider-Man?

 Where is Nick Fury?

-My colleague Oscar Gonzalez suggests this might hint at a conflict between the Kree and the Skrulls or a hint at the Original Sin storyline in which Fury served as a cosmic defender of Earth.
+My colleague Oscar Gonzalez suggests this might hint at a conflict between the Kree and the Skrulls, or at the Original Sin storyline in which Fury served as a cosmic defender of Earth.

 But Fury could instead have been in the headquarters of SWORD, which stands for Sentient World Observation and Response, essentially a more proactive stellar version of SHIELD.